-Measles & Rubella Initiative heralds steep drop in region’s measles cases resulting from rapid progress in China, Japan and other countries.
+Measles & Rubella Partnership heralds steep drop in region’s measles cases resulting from rapid progress in China, Japan and other countries.

 Efforts to reach more children with measles vaccine have rapidly reduced measles cases in the Region by 86 percent between 2008 and 2011.
 China, which accounts for 75 percent of the region’s population, has reported a 92 percent drop in cases as a result of its nationwide measles immunization effort.